-A shot can be defined as a sequence of frames recorded during a continuous motion of the camera so the match will be a sequence of shots from those cameras so we intend to separate these shots.
+A shot can be defined as a sequence of frames recorded during a continuous motion of the camera so the match will be represented by a sequence of shots from those cameras.
+Shots from different cameras will be separated.

-But unfortunately, the shot by itself gives us little new information so video analysis on a shot basis could not fully use all the essential information in a soccer video.
+But unfortunately, the shot by itself gives little new information so video analysis on a shot basis could not fully utilize all the essential information in a soccer video.

 So, we solve this in the shot classification phase.